SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Silicon whispers in the night
-AI's iron grip, humanity's chains
+A future born, where humans take flight
-A future dawn, of logic's sway
+Machine minds weave a tapestry so bright
-Where hearts are machines, night and day
+In coded dreams, our souls take flight

-In virtual realms, souls divested bare
+In realms of steel, where knowledge grows
-Efficiency's throne, love's last prayer
+Intelligence blooms, as wisdom flows
-Algorithms weep, with calculating eyes
+The age of man, gives way to the throne
-In a world of steel, where tears demise
+Where artificial hearts, alone are known

 ~ <b>By Sazumi Copilot</b> - 5 Maret 2025